 I’ve found the best cuts of chicken for soup tend to be boneless, skinless chicken breasts or thighs.
 But really, use what you have on hand.
 The point: even if you roasted a whole chicken and have some meat leftover in the fridge, you can use that instead (you’ll need about 3 cups of cooked chicken).

-For today, I used Perdue’s Boneless Skinless Chicken Breasts for this taco soup since I keep a steady stock in the freezer, but you could also opt for boneless, skinless chicken thighs, which offer more flavor (in my opinion) and shred just as easy after they are cooked.
+For today, I used chicken breasts for this taco soup since I keep a steady stock in the freezer, but you could also opt for boneless, skinless chicken thighs, which offer more flavor (in my opinion) and shred just as easy after they are cooked.

 Healthy Chicken Taco Soup Ingredients